-Rage Against the Author: Slater's understandable rage about the writers killing off his son in the third movie.
-He also rips into Schwartzenegger when he finally meets him.
+Rage Against the Author: Slater's got some pretty understandable anger against the writers who killed off his son in the third movie.
+He also rips into Schwarzenegger when he finally meets him.

 Reality Ensues: The entire second half of the film revolves around both Slater and Benedict realizing that the rules of their world don't coincide with that of the real world.
 Slater discovers that his gunfire won't automatically blow up a vehicle, that his hand hurts when he punches a window out, and that car crashes are much dangerous than he thinks.
 Meanwhile, Benedict discovers that he can kill with impunity and no one notices.

 They are both shown that the women in the real world aren't anything like the movie in their world.
 In Slater's case he's more at ease in just having a conversation with Danny's mom, who, though not unattractive (being played by Mercedes Ruehl), but hardly the supermodels he normally meets, while Benedict was caught off guard by the appearance of a young prostitute.

 Recursive Reality: There are movies in Jack Slater's universe, making them movies within a movie ... within a movie.

 Remember the New Guy: At the end of Jack Slater III, Jack's son Andrew is killed.
 Jack Slater IV introduces Whitney, Jack's daughter who has been living with his ex-wife.
 Oddly, this is never lampshaded, aside from her And Introducing Meredith Caprice credit.

 Self-Deprecation: Aside from the self-parody of his films, Arnold shows up at the film premiere, answering questions and hamfistedly promoting his Planet Hollywood chain of restaurants, to the embarrassment of his real-life wife Maria Shriver.